Action Scenes #

 Young Red Dragon

 When a player attacks an enemy or vice versa, that player and the GM do a contested roll, with any banes the enemy incurs each reducing its health by one.
-Enemies do not gain boons.
+When their health reaches zero, they are defeated.
 Enemy tags are not exhausted after successful use.
 Instead, the enemy cannot use that same tag again until they have used all other tags at least once.

 Example Combat Roll #